gxtyson/Lab.PracticingGit/README.md

-This repo is for learning how to use git
+This is changed text to show how to add new changes to a file